By Louis Lazaris on July 28th, 2009

 }

-The different settings are for the various browsers.
-You can easily find out which ones are for which browsers through a quick Google search, so I won’t go into that here.
-The last 4 lines ensure that the background image of the bicycle is shown “washed out” or with 30% opacity (or 70% transparency, if you’re a pessimist!).
+This works in all browers, and the last line ensures that the background image of the bicycle is shown “washed out” or with 30% opacity (or 70% transparency, if you’re a pessimist!).

 The problem occurs when we add child elements to the html element that this code affects.
 All child elements will inherit the same opacity settings, even if you try to specify full opacity for all those elements (which would be too troublesome to do anyhow).